ktorio/ktor-documentation/topics/server-typed-auth.md

 ## Create a scheme {id="create-scheme"}

-Each authentication method has a factory function that takes a principal type, a name, and a configuration block.
-The `validate` block returns your principal type, or `null` when the credentials are rejected:
+Each authentication method provides a factory function that takes a principal type, a name, and a configuration block.
+The `validate {}` block returns your principal type, or `null` when the credentials are rejected:

 ```kotlin
 val jwtAuth = jwt<User>("my-jwt") {